-Earth Matters on Stage: Ecology and Environment in American Theater tells the story of how American theatre has shaped popular understandings of the environment throughout the 20th century as it argues for theatre’s potential power in the age of climate change.
-Using cultural and environmental history, seven chapters illuminate key moments in American theatre and American environmentalism over the course of the 20th century in the US.
-It focuses in particular on how drama has represented environmental injustice, and how inequality has become part of the American environmental landscape.
+Earth Matters on Stage: Ecology and Environment in American Theater tells the story of how American theater has shaped popular understandings of the environment throughout the twentieth century as it argues for theater’s potential power in the age of climate change.
+Using cultural and environmental history, seven chapters interrogate key moments in American theater and American environmentalism over the course of the twentieth century in the United States.
+It focuses, in particular, on how drama has represented environmental injustice and how inequality has become part of the American environmental landscape.

-As the first book-length ecocritical study of American theatre, Earth Matters examines both familiar dramas, but also lesser-known grassroots plays, in an effort to show that theatre can be a powerful force for social change from frontier drama of the late nineteenth century to the eco-theatre movement, the book argues that theatre has been part of the history of environmental ideas and action in the U.S.
+As the first book-length ecocritical study of American theater, Earth Matters examines both familiar dramas and lesser-known grassroots plays in an effort to show that theater can be a powerful force for social change from frontier drama of the late nineteenth century to the eco-theater movement.
+This book argues that theater has always and already been part of the history of environmental ideas and action in the United States.

-It also maps the rise of an ecocritical thought and ecotheater practice—what the author calls ecodramaturgy –showing how theatre has informed environmental perceptions and policies.
+Earth Matters also maps the rise of an ecocritical thought and eco-theater practice – what the author calls ecodramaturgy – showing how theater has informed environmental perceptions and policies.
 Through key plays and productions, it identifies strategies for artists who want their work to contribute to cultural transformation in the face of climate change.

 Table of Contents

 Introduction Where Has Theater been while the World’s been Falling Apart?